Duke vs. Texas prediction, odds, best bets: College basketball picks from proven computer model

 How to make Duke vs. Texas picks

-SportsLine's model has simulated Texas vs. Duke 10,000 times and is leaning Under the total, projecting 153 combined points.
-The model also says one side hits in nearly 60% of simulations.
+SportsLine's model has simulated Texas vs. Duke 10,000 times and is leaning Over the total, projecting 153 combined points.
+The model also says one side hits in well over 50% of simulations.
 You can head to SportsLine to see the model's men's college basketball picks.

-So who wins Duke vs. Texas, and which side of the spread hits in nearly 60% of simulations?
-Visit SportsLine now to see which side of the Texas vs. Duke spread to back, all from the advanced model that has returned over $1,800 on its college basketball picks last season, and find out.
+So who wins Duke vs. Texas, and which side of the spread hits in well over 50% of simulations?
+Visit SportsLine now to see which side of the Texas vs. Duke spread to back, all from the advanced model that has returned over $2,200 on its college basketball picks, and find out.